• Skip to primary navigation

 Can I freeze Chelsea buns?

-If you want to freeze uncooked Chelsea buns, arrange the slices in a tin-foil container and allow to rise.
-Cover with clingfilm, then place them in a large plastic bag and freeze until you are ready to bake them.
+If you want to freeze uncooked Chelsea buns, arrange the slices in a disposable tin foil container and then allow them to rise.
+Cover with clingfilm, then place the container with the buns in a large plastic bag and freeze until you are ready to bake them.

-To bake, remove from the freezer and allow to defrost.
-Once they are defrosted, discard the wrapping, place in the oven in the tinfoil container and bake as per the recipe instructions.
-Then make the glaze and pour over the hot buns.
+To bake, remove the Chelsea buns from the freezer and allow them to defrost.
+Once they are defrosted, discard the wrapping, place the buns in the oven in the tinfoil container and then bake as per the recipe instructions.
+Then make the glaze and pour it over the hot buns.

-Baked Chelsea buns (with the glaze) can be wrapped in tin-foil and then covered with clingfilm and then frozen for up to six months.
+Baked Chelsea buns (with the glaze) can be wrapped in tin foil, covered with clingfilm and frozen for up to six months.

-To re-heat, remove from the freezer and allow to defrost then remove from the wrapping.
-Reheat them either in the microwave, or place in a hot oven for a few minutes.
+To reheat, remove from the freezer and allow to defrost then remove from the wrapping.
+Reheat them either in the microwave or place them in a hot oven for a few minutes.

 Two chelsea buns on a white plate on a red and white checked cloth.